 #1 Always Read Labels

-Processed foods could contain traces of food allergy triggers like peanuts, or tree nuts, others add fillers which could contain wheat, corn, or soy products.
+The first of our food allergy tips is to make sure and read labels prior to purchasing.
+Processed foods could contain traces of food allergy triggers like peanuts, or tree nuts, others add fillers that could contain wheat, corn, or soy products.

 If you or a loved one have been diagnosed with a food allergy, reading labels is a good way to avoid exposure to allergens.